Back on the Farm in 2023

-Sculpture on the Farm Dungog is back on the farm on the October long weekend at 'Fosterton'.
+Sculpture on the Farm Dungog will be back on the farm on the October long weekend at 'Fosterton' in 2025.

 Preview and Gala Opening